isomerpages/moe-sshideasfestival/_media/Ideas Festival Launch.md

 <p></p>
 <p>Minister Chan's address was followed by two keynote speeches by Professor
-Lily Kong (President, Singapore Management University) and Professor Wang Gungwu (University Professor, NUS), who underscored the importance of social sciences and humanities research in all aspects of life, and as a key asset for Singapore to meet emerging challenges.</p>
+Lily Kong (President, Singapore Management University) and Professor Wang Gungwu (University Professor, NUS), which underscored the importance of social sciences and humanities research in all aspects of life, and as a key strategic asset for Singapore in an era of disruptive change.</p>
 </td>
 </tr>
 </tbody>